Coronavirus (COVID-19): advice for people who were on the Highest Risk List

 If you have symptoms or test positive for COVID-19

-If you’re immunosuppressed and you test positive for COVID-19, contact your Health Board as soon as possible to find out if you are suitable for one of the new Covid-19 treatments.
+If you have a weakened immune system and you test positive for COVID-19, contact your Health Board as soon as possible to find out if you are suitable for one of the new COVID-19 treatments.
 More information, including who is eligible and how to contact your Health Board, is available on the NHS Inform website.

 Lateral Flow Device (LFD) Tests

-Most people in Scotland no longer need to test when they do not have coronavirus symptoms, however, LFD tests are still available for specific groups of people when they do not have symptoms.
+Most people in Scotland no longer need to test when they do not have coronavirus symptoms.